MOONtyzoo/TowerOfPower/README.md

-This was a project that I created in 4 days for the GTMK game jam!
+Tower of Power is a solo project that I created in 4 days for the GTMK game jam!

 Play it here: https://moontyzoo.itch.io/tower-of-power

 ![msedge_dk8PwPRnXx](https://github.com/user-attachments/assets/9512163f-7a6d-4cb3-ae07-d169018a6c87)

 Here are my most notable accomplishments with this project
-  - Created ALL of the pixel art!
-It turned out looking super great for how little time I had.
+  - I worked on all of the programming, pixel art, and game design (what little of it there is).
+The background music is the only asset I sourced externally.
   - I reused some Health, Hitbox, and Hurtbox components that I developed for a previous project.
 Creating clean code allowed me to reuse this functionality without issue!
   - Developed a SpriteEffects shader that I used for a LOT of polishing on the enemies.
 Ex: they flash white when hit, lose saturation in their death animation.